 The William Street factory was extended in 1902, and again in 1909.

-By 1914 Brazil, Chile and Argentina were major export markets, but the United States remained the most important.
+Brazil, Chile and Argentina were major export destinations by 1914, but the United States remained the most important foreign market.
 However, the disruption caused by the First World War was to damage the export trade.